 "These children are as handicapped by the ignorance surrounding the problem, as by the problem itself."

 ~Mrs. Frances McGlannan, 1962

-A seven year old crushed by classic symptoms of dyslexia was the catalyst that sent Frances McGlannan to the Public Library looking for answers.
+A seven year old crushed by classic symptoms of dyslexia was the catalyst that sent Frances McGlannan to the public library looking for answers.
 Serendipity intervened when she found Dr. Samuel Orton’s original text.
 There in print was recognition of the unusual symptoms observed plus a rationale.

-A work of enduring value was McGlannan’s role in the establishment of the Journal of Learning Disabilities.
-At the request of Dr. Fineberg (National Institute of Mental Health) she met with Martin Topaz, owner of the professional Press, with the objective to convince Mr. Topaz of the need for a Journal in the new field of learning disabilities.
-Their meeting was a success, and the journal was established in 1967.
-In the late1970’s, the Journal was sold to an educational publisher, Pro-Ed, and continues today.
+Frances McGlannan’s role in the establishment of the Journal of Learning Disabilities was a work of enduring value.
+At the request of Dr. Fineberg (National Institute of Mental Health) she met with Martin Topaz, owner of the Professional Press, with the objective to convince Mr. Topaz of the need for a journal in the new field of learning disabilities.
+Their meeting was a success, and the Journal of Learning Disabilities was established in 1967.
+Among Mrs. McGlannan’s many duties for the Journal of Learning Disabilities, was the establishment of an office in Geneva, Switzerland.
+After professional visits to seven European countries and the Soviet Union to explain the new journal to foreign professionals, she gained support for the journal’s editorial board.
+Frances McGlannan was editor of “Research of Interest” for six years while acting as advisor for the new journal.
+In the late 1970’s, the journal was sold to an educational publisher, Pro-Ed, and continues today.

-During the 1980’s, reflecting the ethnic diversity in Florida, emphasis was on disseminating information to Central America, South America and the Caribbean.
-Articles about dyslexia and McGlannan teaching methods appeared in Buenhogar(Spanish version of Good Housekeeping) and Vanidades (similar to Vogue); on Spanish television documentaries for South America and in-house training of tutors from these countries.
+During the 1980’s, reflecting the ethnic diversity in Florida, emphasis was on disseminating information to Central America, South America, and the Caribbean.
+Articles about dyslexia and McGlannan School’s teaching methods appeared in Buenhogar(Spanish version of Good Housekeeping) and Vanidades (similar to Vogue), as well as on Hispanic television documentaries for South America.

 Frances McGlannan’s achievements are recognized today in the foyer of the international Dyslexia Association Headquarters in Towson, Maryland.